-Meet our brand glossary!
-A place that is always here for you to reference as you explore our products, blog posts, and more.
+Meet our brand glossary.
+This is a place that was created to be here for you to reference how we define terms at Susteau as you explore our products, blog posts, and more.
 Here we define the terms we use on our site (like natural, sustainable, waterless) and more information you might be wondering about, like the purpose of our ingredients in our products.

 Waterless Beauty A category of personal care products in which there is little to no water present in the product itself, yet the conventional formulation of that product contains primarily water.
 For example, waterless shampoo is a good example of a waterless beauty product as the conventional formulation contains 80% water on average.